DigitalNZ/supplejack_api/README.md

 ## Supplejack Stack

-This API is part of the Supplejack stack - comprised of the "Worker":https://github.com/DigitalNZ/supplejack_worker and the "Manager":https://github.com/DigitalNZ/supplejack_manager.
-See the "Setting up Supplejack Stack guide":https://github.com/DigitalNZ/supplejack_api/blob/master/Setting-up-Supplejack-stack.md for details.
+This API is part of the Supplejack stack - comprised of the [Worker](https://github.com/DigitalNZ/supplejack_worker) and the [Manager](https://github.com/DigitalNZ/supplejack_manager).

+See the [Setting up Supplejack Stack guide](https://github.com/DigitalNZ/supplejack_api/blob/master/Setting-up-Supplejack-stack.md) for details.

 ## Engine Development